 Capital Appreciation

-Capital appreciation in Paphos is driven by economic growth and rising buyer interest.
-The local economy is set to grow by 12.9% in the next five years.
-This growth is backed by a positive 8.8% shift in average GDP per capita.
-Property prices are on an upward trajectory.
-For example, Kato Paphos properties hitting the $1,170,000 mark, with high-end deals like a €4.8 million land purchase in Agios Theodoros showcasing luxury demand.
+Capital appreciation in Paphos is backed by real fundamentals, not speculation.
+The local economy is set to grow by 12.9% over the next five years, supported by a positive 8.8% shift in average GDP per capita.
+Property prices are moving accordingly.
+Kato Paphos is already seeing properties hit the $1,170,000 mark, and a €4.8 million land purchase in Agios Theodoros underlines the premium demand that exists at the top of the market.
+According to the Financial Times, Mediterranean coastal markets with strong tourism infrastructure are among the most resilient in Europe right now, and Paphos fits that profile well.

 Long-term vs. Short-term Investments